nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 PocketEstate data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.
 PocketEstate data are saved as a JSON file after any command that modifies the data of the app.

-* The default property storage data file used is `[JAR file location]/data/propertybook.json`.
+The default storage data file paths used are:

+* Property storage data file: `[JAR file location]/data/propertybook.json`.
-* The default appointment storage data file used is `[JAR file location]/data/appointmentbook.json`.
+* Appointment storage data file: `[JAR file location]/data/appointmentbook.json`.

 #### 4.2 Editing the data files